goatlang/goat/README.md

   anotherUser := &user{name: "Jane"} // compilation error: user is not a type }
 ```
 In addition, the current visibility system of Go supports only two visibility modifiers - public and private.
-This prevents a more fine-grained control over visibility and produces another namespace polution problem - all symbols in a package are automatically visible from all other files.
+This prevents a more fine-grained control over visibility and produces another namespace pollution problem - all symbols in a package are automatically visible from all other files.
 This creates highly cluttered package namespaces, especially in big packages and big projects.

 **Solution**

 Goat should support three visibility modifiers:
-- `private` - visibile only within the current file
+- `private` - visible only within the current file
 - `package` - visible only within the current package
 - `public` - visible everywhere